Thermal Comfort in Buildings: How to Better Control and Predict

 What is Thermal Comfort?

-According to international standard EN ISO 7730 thermal comfort is:(…) that condition of mind which expresses satisfaction with the thermal environment”.
-In simple words, is the comfortable condition when anyone is not feeling either too hot or too cold.
+According to international standard EN ISO 7730, thermal comfort is: “that condition of mind which expresses satisfaction with the thermal environment”.
+In simple words, is the comfortable condition where a person is not feeling too hot or too cold.

 What Influences Thermal Comfort?